2009-2010 Concert Season

 8:00pm, Market Square Church, 20 South 2nd St.

-The world premiere of Lisa Bielawa's work commissioned by Market Square Concerts, which she is writing while in Rome, for Brooklyn Rider and herself as soprano soloist.
+The world premiere of Lisa Bielawa's Graffiti dell’amante, commissioned by Market Square Concerts for Brooklyn Rider and Lisa Bielawa as soprano soloist.
 Click here for more info.

 Thursday-Saturday, March 4-6, 2010 SAN FRANCISCO, CA